Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Muscle tissue

-Answer is A: Epithelial tissue has one surface “open” to the exterior or to the contents of the tube.
+Answer is A: Epithelial tissue has one surface “open” to the exterior or to the contents of the tube. - Which of the following is true for connective tissue?

 A. It consists of cells, a basement membrane and intercellular matrix.